$111 Find Cheap Flights from Detroit to Oregon

 The average price of all round-trip flights from Detroit Metropolitan Wayne County Airport to Oregon clicked on KAYAK for each day over the last 12 months.

 If your flying dates are flexible, you should consider flying to Oregon on a Sunday, as we generally find the cheapest rates on that day for this route.
-On the other hand, Wednesday is the most expensive day to fly from Detroit to Oregon.
-For your return ticket, we recommend flying on a Tuesday and avoiding Thursdays for the best deals.
+On the other hand, Monday is the most expensive day to fly from Detroit to Oregon.
+For your return ticket, we recommend flying on a Monday and avoiding Sundays for the best deals.

 How far in advance should I book a flight from Detroit Metropolitan Wayne County Airport to Oregon?